 Simple geometry is the theme of a new home that a San Francisco-based couple created for themselves at Northern California’s Sea Ranch.

-For a while, their home overlooking ocean and forest offered a welcomed, full-time respite from the pandemic.
+For a while, their home overlooking ocean and forest offered a welcome, full-time respite from the pandemic.
 But now they’re back to splitting their time between city and country.

-But surely, their prime one-third-acre site at Sea Ranch must beckon.
+But surely, the views from their prime, one-third-acre site at Sea Ranch must beckon for a return, full-time.
 “It’s not on the water, but on the eastern side of Highway 1,” he says.
 “It’s up the hill a bit so we have a view of the ocean, and the back side is in the woods and the rear rooms have nice vertical glass.”

-It’s a very minimal design for a house that sits cleanly on its site.
+It’s a very minimal design for a house that occupies its site cleanly.
 “A lot of the houses here appear almost as objects on the land,” he says.
-“Foliage runs up to the house, so it shares the landscape, and we extended that idea with a simple geometry.”
+“Foliage runs up to the house, so it shares the landscape, and we extended that idea with the simple geometry.”

-On the upper hillside is a neighbor that’s relatively close, but the new home doesn’t obstruct their view.
-On the lower side is a double lot, with both neighbors visible from the house.
+Above them are neighbors who are fairly close, but in keeping with Sea Ranch guidelines, the new home doesn’t obstruct their view.
 “We had to set the house back to protect the views of the neighbors up the hill,” he says.
 “That’s why it’s raised – the rooflines don’t have to match but they do have to relate to others on the block.”

-All in all, theirs is a simple response to a grand site.
+All in all, the result is a simple response to a very grand site.

 For more, go here.